| |

 Extreme Heat Wave

-Extreme heat wave - A heat wave affected parts of the U.S. from mid-July through early August.
+An extreme heat wave affected parts of the U.S. from mid-July through early August 2008.
 In Denver, CO temperatures were above 32°C (90°F) for 24 consecutive days (as of August 5), breaking the previous record set in 1874 and 1901 with 18 consecutive days.

 In California, Santa Ana winds brought warm air across parts of the state, prompting new daily maximum temperature records on the 12th April 2008.
 According to reports, El Cajon and Vista, California, suffered temperatures that rose to 34.4°C (94°F), surpassing the previous record of 31.7°C (89°F) set in 2000 and 30°C (86°F) set in 1994, respectively.